lexmartinez/car-price-scraper/README.md

-# Build a Car Price Scraper-Optimizer Using Puppeteer
+# Build a Car Price Scraper-Optimizer Using Puppeteer :red_car:

 **Puppeteer** is an awesome **Node.js** library which provide us a lot of commands to control a headless (or not) chromium instance and automatize navigation with few lines of code.
 In this project we use the puppeteer super powers and build a car information scraper tool for second hand car catalog and choose the best option.